-Webinar: Supporting local climate action through the German National Climate Initiative
+Supporting local climate action through the National Climate Initiative

-Experts presenting Collaborative Climate Action at the example of the German National Climate Initiative – GIZ webinar on 17 March 2020
+Experts presenting Collaborative Climate Action at the example of the German National Climate Initiative – GIZ event on 17 March 2020

-A recording of the full webinar is available below (please note that the Edge browser is not supported):
+A recording of the full event is available below (please note that the Edge browser is not supported):